2020 United States Senate election in Maine: Democratic primary

-On April 20, 2019, attorney and activist Bre Kidman became the first person to announce their candidacy for the Democratic nomination, making them the first ever U.S. Senate candidate who identifies as non-binary.
+On April 20, 2019, attorney and activist Bre Kidman became the first person to announce their candidacy for the Democratic nomination.
+If elected, they would have been the first ever non-binary U.S. Senator.
 On June 13, 2019, former Maine gubernatorial candidate Betsy Sweet declared her candidacy.
 Eleven days later, Maine House Speaker Sara Gideon announced her candidacy, receiving widespread media coverage.
-A number of other candidates announced their candidacies, including General Jon Treacy and former Google executive and political aide Ross LaJeunesse, who would have been the first openly gay man elected to the Senate.
-LaJeunesse and Treacy withdrew, with LaJeunesse endorsing Gideon.
+General Jon Treacy had previously announced his candidacy before withdrawing.
+Former Google executive and political aide Ross LaJeunesse, who would have been the first openly gay man elected to the Senate, announced his candidacy in November 2019.
+He received the endorsement of the national political group The Victory Fund in January 2020.
+LaJeunesse eventually withdrew from the race in March 2020, citing the inability to continue his strategy of campaigning in person due to the COVID-19 pandemic, and endorsed Gideon.
 Two debates were held with all three candidates, while one hosted by WCSH was attended only by Sweet and Kidman.